Veridise/veridise-docs/saas/guide/pages/projects/create_project.md

 ---

 You can create a new project by clicking either of the two highlighted options below.
 This will open a wizard that guides you through the setup steps for the project.
-Please note that during the project creation we also create the first version of the project, which is called `initial`.
+Please note that during project creation we also create the first version of the project, which is called `initial`.
 Thus, through the project creation:
 1. We define the project attributes
 2. We create the first project source code version